opensearch-project/documentation-website/_data-prepper/pipelines/expression-syntax.md

 ## Priority expression

 A priority expression identifies an expression that will be evaluated at the highest priority level.
-A priority expression must contain an expression or value; empty parentheses are not supported.
+A priority expression must contain an expression or value.
+Empty parentheses are not supported.
+A priority expression is shown in the following example:

-### Example

 ```
 /is_cool == (/name == "Steven")